findraj/Simple-Packet-Sniffer/README.md

 ### Args

 The `Args` class is responsible for parsing the input arguments and storing them in the class variables.
+It contains all possible arguments for the program.

 ### Packet

 The `Packet` class is responsible for parsing the raw packet data and storing it in the class variables.
+I used the `pcap` library to parse the headers of the packets.
+And then I used the knowledge of the structure of the packets to parse the data and store it in the class variables in the required format.
 There is also function `print` which prints the packet in the required format.

 ### Main

 The `main` file contains the main part of the program.
 It uses other classes and functions to parse input arguments, open the socket, and start sniffing packets.
+For handling the packets, it uses the `libpcap` library where it sets the filter based on the input arguments and then reads the packets.
+For each packet, it creates an instance of the `Packet` class, parses the packet, and prints it in the required format.

 ### Utils

 The `utils` file contains utility functions such as `printHelp` and `handleError`.
+`printHelp` prints the help message with the description of the program and the usage to the standard output.
+`handleError` prints the error message to the standard error output and exits the program with the error code.

 ## Compilation